MarcoMernberger/msnake/README.md

        bioconductor release happen.
 But it's a useful approximation for automatisation)
- * some bioconductor packages require annotation/experimental data: filter these packages by default, but allow user to request them, (otherwise the installation get's gigantic - otherwise it's reasonable at 21GB)
+ * some bioconductor packages require annotation/experimental data: filter these packages by default, but allow user to request them, (otherwise the installation get's up to 50GB - the minimalistic set is 'reasonable' at 21GB)
  * cran package annotation is somewhat messy (duplicate entries, non existing versions, missing dependencies) -> hotfix.
  * install as much of cran/bioconductor as possible: Don't fight with the stuff